timescale/docs/timescaledb/tutorials/nfl-analytics/ingest-and-query.md

   * Home stadium of each team and additional information like `surface`, `roof_type`, `location`.

-Create the tables with the following SQL.
+Create the tables with this SQL:

 ```sql
 CREATE TABLE game (